elvah-hub/charge-sdk-ios/README.md

 ## Custom UI Components

-The SDK provides a set of functions that allow you to build your own UI elements that interact with the SDK's underlying data structures and APIs.
+The SDK provides a set of functions to help you build custom UI elements that interact with the SDK's underlying data structures and APIs.
+You can use these to make the charging experience feel truly native to your app.

 ### Charge Offers